Oilfield services company Baker Hughes Inc

 PRESSURE ON PUMPING

-For BJ Services, whose shares were up 41 percent so far this year but remain below the $34.90 they hit in July 2008, the purchase will allow it to link its pressure-pumping operations to a company active in more than 90 countries.
+For BJ Services, whose shares were up 41 percent this year but remain below the $34.90 they hit in July 2008, the purchase will allow it to link its pressure-pumping operations to a company active in more than 90 countries.

 Pressure-pumping is expected to become increasingly important in North America with the rise of unconventional natural gas fields, such as tight gas and shale gas.
 Pressure-pumping accounts for more than half the costs to develop those wells.